|Tax Bracket (Single)||Marginal Tax Rate|

 Remember that Minnesota may have very different deduction laws from the Federal Income Tax, so you may have to write a whole new list of deductions for your Minnesota income tax return.

 |Download a .CSV file of the Minnesota income tax brackets|

 - The Minnesota tax brackets on this page were last updated from the Minnesota Department of Revenue in August, 2013.
 Please contact us if any of our Minnesota tax data is incorrect or out of date.

-- Minnesota tax return forms are available from the TaxFormFinder.org or the Minnesota Department of Revenue.
+- Minnesota tax return forms are available on the Minnesota tax forms page or the Minnesota Department of Revenue.

 - Before the official 2015 Minnesota income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Minnesota tax tables are released.